 Under the Environmental Mitigation Trust, Midwest states stand to receive more than $438 million for local air quality efforts, including electric vehicle infrastructure and air quality mitigation efforts (targeting vehicle and equipment upgrades).
 The Mitigation Trust creates a unique opportunity and obligation for Midwest states to modernize public vehicle fleets and infrastructure, reduce harmful air pollution, and stimulate economic development across the region.

-VW Mitigation Fund Allocations for Midwest States
+VW Mitigation Fund Allocations for the Midwest States

 What ELPC Is Doing